MozillaFoundation/foundation.mozilla.org/README.md

 - `inv test`

-In addition to the code tests there are also visual regression tests, located in the `./cypress/integration` directory.
+In addition to the code tests, there are also visual regression tests, located in the `./cypress/integration` directory.
 You can run these tests locally by installing [cypress](https://www.cypress.io/) using `npm i cypress@3.0.3`, after which the command `npm run cypress` will run these tests locally.
-However, note that these tests are currently intended for screenshot comparisons across branches, and so will not yield any meaningful results when run for a single branch.
+However, note that these tests are currently intended for screenshot comparisons across branches, and so will not yield any meaningful results when running for a single branch.

 ## How to Setup your Dev Environment with Docker